Acknowledgements

 Mark Boddington (formerly at Oxford University, UK).

-Philosophically, PUPS/P3 applications have much in common with biological systems and therefore, I must express a debt of gratitude to Richard Dawkins (Simoni Professor of the Understanding of Science, University of Oxford) for both showing me the way, and laying down a challenge in his book, The Blind Watchmaker.
+Philosophically, PUPS/P3 applications have much in common with biological systems and therefore, I must express a debt of gratitude to Richard Dawkins formerly (Simoni Professor of the Understanding of Science, University of Oxford )for both showing me the way, and laying down a challenge in his book, The Blind Watchmaker.
 The design of PUPS was also heavily influenced by Victor Serebriakoffs books: Brain.
 (1975) and The Future of Intelligence (1987). which taught me much about the nature and operation of homeostats.

 References